Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

   All the **stated dependencies** can also be checked by clicking on any enqueue call it will **display arrow connections** which show dependencies as specified by application programmer on host side using **OpenCL APIs** while enqueuing different operations.

 ##### Device Execution Timeline
 Device side timeline trace gives details of activity happening on the FPGA device or acceleration card.
 Here you can find actual hardware activity happening for different CUs, for IDCT we are using has only one instance of IDCT kernel so a single CU.
 All its interfaces to device global memory are traced out.
 In the case of IDCT it uses three separate interfaces two for co-efficient and input data and one interface for output data.
-You can zoom into one of the read/write transactions happening ond device master AXI interfaces as shown in the figure below and see how fast these data transfers are happening and in which sort of bursts.
+You can zoom into one of the read/write transactions happening on device master AXI interfaces as shown in the figure below and see how fast these data transfers are happening and in which sort of bursts.
 You can also note that since IDCT coefficients and input data use same DDR memory bank/interface and happen in non-overlapping fashion where as output write operation has some overlap with device read operation because it uses a separate DDR memory bank.
 In next labs we will see maximizing this kind of overlap considerably improve application performance

 ![](../../images/module_01/lab_03_idct/memTxHwEmuDevice.png)

 ### Summary